Please click on the titles of the publications below to read the full article

 How I Treat Waldenstrom Macroglobulinemia.
 Treon, S. P., Blood.
 First Edition Paper, prepublished online May 22, 2015, DOI 10.1182.
 Treatment recommendations published by Dr. Steven Treon of the Dana-Farber Cancer Institute in 2015.
 (Article provided with permission of the Bing Center for Waldenstrom’s Macroglobulinemia.)

-Biology, Prognosis, and Therapy of Waldenstrom Macroglobulinemia.
+Biology, Prognosis, and Therapy of Waldenstrom Macroglobulinemia(link is external).
 Castillo JJ, Ghobrial IM, Treon SP, in Non-Hodgkin Lymphoma, Cancer Treatment and Research 165, Springer International Publishing, Switzerland, 2015, A.M.
 Evens and K.A.
 Blum (eds.), DOI 10.1007/978-3-319-13150-4_7.
 In this chapter, the authors review the recent advances in the biology of WM and the current therapeutic options for untreated and relapsed WM patients.
 They also discuss the role of prognostic factors and current evidence supporting an improvement in the survival of WM patients in the last decade.